otobus/event_bus/README.md

   transaction_id: String.t | integer(), # optional
   topic: atom(), # required
   data: any() # required,
-  initialized_at: integer(), # optional, might be seconds, milliseconds or microseconds even nano seconds since Elixir does not have a limit on integer size
+  initialized_at: integer(), # optional, might be seconds, milliseconds or microseconds even nanoseconds since Elixir does not have a limit on integer size
-  occurred_at: integer(), # optional, might be seconds, milliseconds or microseconds even nano seconds since Elixir does not have a limit on integer size
+  occurred_at: integer(), # optional, might be seconds, milliseconds or microseconds even nanoseconds since Elixir does not have a limit on integer size
   source: String.t, # optional, source of the event, who created it
-  ttl: integer() # optional, might be seconds, milliseconds or microseconds even nano seconds since Elixir does not have a limit on integer size.
+  ttl: integer() # optional, might be seconds, milliseconds or microseconds even nanoseconds since Elixir does not have a limit on integer size.
 If `tll` field is set, it is recommended to set `occurred_at` field too.
 }
 ```